irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 #### Nice-to-have functionality

 - Full CRUD operations on billing and delivery information for users with authentication.
+- Create, Read, Update, Deactivate operations on personal account information for users with authentication.
-- Full CRUD operations on users' information for admins.
+- Update and Deactivate operations on users' information for admins.

 ## Sitemap